Pavichi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21st line Create a script that removes all letters c and C from input.
 22nd line Write a script that reverse its input.
 23rd line Write a script that displays all users and their home directories, sorted by users.
+24th line Writes a command that finds all empty files and directories in the current directory and all sub-directories.